Page Indexed But Not Ranking

 Step 1: Audit the top 10, find the gap

-Open the SERP for your target query.
-For each of the top 10:
+Open the SERP for your target query and fill this in for each result:

 | ... | | | | | | |

-Fill it in to derive the “must clear” median.
-Your page needs to at least hit median.
+The median row is your “must clear” bar.
+Your page needs to at least hit it.

 Step 2: Use People Also Ask to complete intent

-Search your query in the SERP and read the “People also ask” — typically 4-8 related questions.
-Make each a subheading in your article.
+Search your query and read the “People also ask” box — typically 4-8 related questions.
+Make each one a subheading with a direct, self-contained answer.

 For “Astro deploy Vercel,” PAA might be: